-- Greater clarity in how research is linked to teaching beyond the research informed descriptions of many study guides, particularly with regards to how students benefit from staff research involvement beyond being taught by active researchers. - Need to provide further opportunities for skills development in professional practice contexts.
-The programme team should consider a more explicit and clearly signposted inclusion of a placement/internship approach adapted to the needs of each student.
-This is a key contribution in the current setup of the programme, however this aspect can be problematic for the e-learning students as opportunities for placements and internships may be fewer where they are located.
+- Greater clarity on how research is linked to teaching beyond the research informed descriptions of many study guides, particularly with regards to how students benefit directly from staff involvement in research activities. - Need to provide further opportunities for skills development in professional practice contexts.
+Placement and internship is an area where professional skills can be developed, adapted to the learning profile of each student.
+This is a key contribution of the programme.